lukas-pointner-gabriel/portfolio/README.md

 **Conducted comprehensive test runs on function, efficiency, and dynamics**
   -	Developed test programs and procedures for investigating function, dynamics, and efficiency
   -	Identified and resolved key failure modes in components resulting in enhanced reliability
-  -	Significantly improved vibration behavior of high-speed planetary gearset through optimizations of gear geometry
+  -	Improved vibration behavior of planetary gearset by 14% through tooth geometry optimizations
   -	Improved gearset efficiency by 2.2% through mono-fluid approach (i.e., cooling or lubricating power electronics, electric motor, and gearset within a single circuit)

 **Published three research articles in the field of drive units**